Andrew-S-Rosen/cbe504/main.typ

 $ alpha"A" + beta"B" eqArrow(k^(+),opposite:k^(-)) gamma"C" + delta"D". $<eq:general_reversible_rxn>
 In principle, all reactions are reversible, although if one direction is orders of magnitude slower than the other, invoking irreversibility is often a logical assumption.
 We can write the rate expression for #ref(<eq:general_reversible_rxn>) in essentially the same was as for #ref(<eq:general_rxn>).
-To do so, we simply write the rate expression given by #ref(<eq:rate_equation>) for each reaction --- forward and reverse:
+To do so, we simply write the rate expression given by #ref(<eq:rate_equation>) for each reaction---both forward and reverse:
 $ r^(+) = k^(+) conc("A")^alpha conc("B")^beta $<eq:forward_reversible>
 $ r^(-) = k^(-) conc("C")^gamma conc("D")^delta. $<eq:reverse_reversible>
 The _net_ rate of reaction is given by the difference between #ref(<eq:forward_reversible>) and #ref(<eq:reverse_reversible>):